mek4nr/django-smooth-perms/docs/index.rst

 -----

 Django smooth perms is an extension for `Django <http://www.djangoproject.com>`_ smooth permission in admin app (for object you want to)
+This extension is currently in development.

 Licence
 -------

-* Django smooth perms is licensed under `Creative Commons Attribution-NonCommercial 3.0 <http://creativecommons.org/licenses/by-nc/3.0/>`_ license.
+* Django smooth perms is licensed under `Creative Commons Attribution-NonCommercial 4.0 <http://creativecommons.org/licenses/by-nc/4.0/>`_ license.
-* See licence and pricing: `Do site here <http://www.monsite.com>`_
+* See licence and pricing: `In coming <#>`_

 Installation